looking at my home office setup

 Eventually I attached the monitor to a heavy duty arm.
 The main purpose of that arm is to free up desk real estate.
 The rather bulky original monitor stand, plus PC, plus Notebook, plus peripherals made the desk too cramped.

-So now the PC is strapped to the side of the table, and I routed all cables more or less prettily.
+As the PC is strapped to the side of the table, I also managed to route all the cables more or less prettily.

 All I/O peripherals like mouse, webcam, keyboard, etc. are attached to the monitor and a switching USB hub.
 So when I switch devices, I press one button on the USB-switch and also select a different input on the monitor.
 That is pretty painless and saves me from constant re-plugging of devices.